 History and Theory of International Law

 This Program encourages scholarship and teaching on topics in the history and theory of international law that are vital to deepening an understanding of the field.
 Thucydides, Grotius, Gentili, Vattel, Rousseau, Kant, Montesquieu, Smith, Bentham, Kojeve, Schmitt, Strauss, and many many others have made important contributions to international law’s philosophy.
 The premise of the Program is that the future development of international law depends on sustained theoretical work, including careful historical study, and that collective efforts are needed to enhance worldwide research and teaching in these areas.
-NYU’s Global Institute for Advanced Study supports a new IILJ project on International Legal Orders and Their Histories whose constituent components address relations of international political and economic orders and roles of law in these, both historically and in contemporary initiatives such as megaregional economic agreements, and the practical significance and normative potential of meta-ordering technologies such as “rule of law”, “global administrative law”, “anti-corruption”, “regulatory impact analysis”, and “governance by information” to promote historically-informed critical scholarship and connections of order and justice.
+NYU’s Global Institute for Advanced Study helped the IILJ build its ongoing work on International Legal Orders and Their Histories whose constituent components address relations of international political and economic orders and roles of law in these, both historically and in contemporary initiatives such as megaregional economic agreements, and the practical significance and normative potential of meta-ordering technologies such as “rule of law”, “global administrative law”, “anti-corruption”, “regulatory impact analysis”, and “governance by information” to promote historically-informed critical scholarship and connections of order and justice.
 The Program also sponsors a series of History and Theory of International Law workshops.

 Publications: The Program sponsors a working paper series under the umbrella of the IILJ Working Papers.